We advise you to read every section of this Statement carefully to inform yourself about how we use or otherwise process your personal data.

 All visitors to this website (referred to as ‘you’ in this text) should be aware that we may process some or all of their available personal information.

 This Privacy Statement is effective from 25th May 2018.

 Types of Personal Data that We Process

-There are two main types of personal data that we may process when you visit our website: and data of your interaction with our partnered websites .
+There are two main types of personal data that we may process when you visit our website: interaction on our site and data of your interaction with our partnered websites.

 Why We Process Your Data and How

-By visiting our website some of your personal data may become the subject of processing .
-The following section will explain the reasons for processing your data, as well as the extent in which we need to process it.
+By visiting our website some of your personal data may become the subject of processing.
+The following section will explain the reasons for processing your data, as well as the extent to which we must process it.